Decoding Susceptibility: Modeling Misbelief to Misinformation Through a Computational Approach: Computational Susceptibility Modeling

-We first obtain the embeddings $E(p)$ and $E(u)$ for post $p$ and user profile $u$, where $u$ is represented by the user's historical tweets and $E$ is the frozen SBERT sentence embedding function.
+We first obtain the embeddings $E(p)$ and $E(u)$ for post $p$ and user $u$, where $u$ is represented by the user's historical tweets and $E$ is the frozen SBERT sentence embedding function.
 The susceptibility score is calculated by the function $suscep$, which is implemented as a multi-layer neural network, taking the concatenation of the user and post embeddings as inputs.
-In the training phase, we keep the sentence embedder frozen and learn the weights for the $suscep$ function that could be used to produce reasonable susceptibility scores.
-We expect to produce susceptibility scores for novel $u$ and $p$ pairs using the learned $suscep$ function during inference.
-Additionally, we normalize the resulting susceptibility scores into the -100 to 100 range for better interpretability.
+During the training phase, we maintain the sentence embedder as a fixed component and exclusively train the weights for the $suscep$ function.
+Then the learned $suscep$ function can be applied to generate susceptibility scores for new pairs of users ($u$) and posts ($p$) during the inference process.

+\mypar{Scale and Interpretation of Susceptibility Score} Furthermore, for better interpretability, we normalize the resulting susceptibility scores within the range of -100 to 100 using \textit{Min-Max} normalization.
+We define -100 to indicate that the individual holds the most resistance to misinformation, while 100 means the individual is easiest to believe in misinformation when encountered.